Louie Louie: The Kingsmen (1963)

-Due to the lyrics controversy and supported by the band's heavy touring schedule, the single continued to sell throughout 1965 and, after being reissued in 1966 as "Louie Louie 64-65-66", briefly reappeared on the charts, reaching No. 65 in Cash Box, No. 76 in Record World, No. 97 in Billboard and cracking the Top 40 in the Washington market.
+Due to the lyrics controversy and supported by the band's heavy touring schedule, the single continued to sell throughout 1965 and, after being reissued in 1966 as "Louie Louie 64-65-66", briefly reappeared on the charts, reaching No. 65 in Cash Box, No. 76 in Record World, No. 97 in Billboard, and cracking the Top 40 in the Washington market.
 Total sales estimates for the single range from 10 million to over 12 million with cover versions accounting for another 300 million.

 Another factor in the success of the record may have been the rumour that the vocals were intentionally slurred by the Kingsmen to cover up lyrics that were allegedly laced with profanity, graphically depicting sex between the sailor and his lady.
 Crumpled pieces of paper professing to be "the real lyrics" to "Louie Louie" circulated among teens.
 The song was banned on many radio stations and in many places in the United States, including Indiana, where a ban was requested by Governor Matthew Welsh.
 These actions were taken despite the fact that practically no one could distinguish the actual lyrics.
 Denials of chicanery by Kingsmen and Ely did not stop the controversy.
 The FBI started a 31-month investigation into the matter and concluded they were "unable to interpret any of the wording in the record."
-However, drummer Lynn Easton later admitted that he yelled "Fuck" after fumbling a drum fill at 0:54 on the record.
+However, drummer Lynn Easton later admitted that he yelled "fuck" after fumbling a drum fill at 0:54 on the record.

 By the time the Kingsmen version had achieved national popularity, the band had split.
 Two rival editions—one featuring lead singer Jack Ely, the other with Lynn Easton who held the rights to the band's name—were competing for live audiences across the country.
 A settlement was reached later in 1964 giving Easton the right to the Kingsmen name but requiring all future pressings of the original version of "Louie Louie" to display "Lead vocal by Jack Ely" on the label.
 Ely released "Love That Louie" (as Jack E. Lee and the Squires) in 1964 and "Louie Louie '66" and "Louie Go Home" (as Jack Ely and the Courtmen) in 1966 without chart success.
 He re-recorded "Louie Louie" in 1976 and again in 1980, and these versions appear on multiple 60s hit compilations credited to "Jack Ely (formerly of the Kingsmen)" or "re-recordings by the original artists".
+Ely's 1990 album The Kingsman included three additional versions: "Louie Louie", "Louie Louie (Cali 86)", and "Ska Louie".